Sep 25, 2020

 The whole of the Azabu Juban is well known for its shopping, and people come from all over the city to find exciting and eclectic goods in this street with an end-of-Edo vibe.
 Particularly famed is the areas’ antique markets, and there are loads of back street stores in which you can discover little gems that you are unlikely to find elsewhere in the city.
 Whether you are into Afro-Indo chic, Italian leather goods, organic foods, or even need to pick up something from a 100 Yen tore, Azabu Juban has likely got something for you.

 Onsen -Take no Yu

-Mention ‘onsen’ hot springs and people immediately think of mountain hideaways and seaside views.
-However, despite being very much part of the Tokyo metropolis, Azabu Juban has its very own bathing spot.
+Mention ‘onsen’ hot springs, and people immediately think of mountain hideaways and seaside views.
+However, despite being very much part of the Tokyo metropolis, Azabu Juban has its bathing spot.
 This onsen features a small bathtub for six or seven people and a steam sauna.
 Meals can be enjoyed in a tatami room, and every weekend you can catch a local variety show.
-The spring itself is sodium bicarbonate, is blackened thanks to the minimal filtration and is said to be effective for whitening and polishing skin as well as for bruises, chronic digestive disease, and motor paralysis.
+The spring itself is sodium bicarbonate, is blackened thanks to the minimal filtration, and is said to be effective for whitening and polishing skin and bruises, chronic digestive disease, and motor paralysis.

 Craft Beer – Burger Mania